owlet42/kubeflow-docs/docs/user-guide/index.rst

 Overview
 ========

-In this section, we’d like to go over the end-to-end Machine Learning model development using Kubeflow’s features.
-The overall model development workflow could be split into two major parts: Training and Inference.
-During the Model Training phase, we want to build a champion model that can fulfill the problem we need to address and the performance to our satisfaction.
+In this section, we go through the end-to-end machine learning operations (MLOps) workflow using vSphere Enterprise Kubeflow’s features.
+The overall MLOps workflow could be split into two major phases: Training and Inference.
+During the Training phase, you build a champion model that can solve the problem you need to address and achieve the performance to your satisfaction.
+In the Inference phase, you use this model to provide services.

 Model Training